Year of the Tiger: $110 million to build the future of data for developers worldwide

-With this new round of financing, our second financing in the last 12 months, we are accelerating towards this vision: investing in product, engineering, R&D; serving our community, customers, and developers worldwide; and growing our amazing team.
+With this new round of financing, our second financing in the last 12 months, we are accelerating toward this vision: investing in product, engineering, and R&D, serving our community, customers, and developers worldwide, and growing our amazing team.

 We’re also using this financing as an opportunity to give back to the larger developer community.
-For example, while we’ve employed PostgreSQL contributors for a few years now, with this financing we are building an entire team dedicated to upstream PostgreSQL contributions (anyone interested can apply here).
+For example, while we’ve employed PostgreSQL contributors for a few years now, with this financing, we are building an entire team dedicated to upstream PostgreSQL contributions.